 Especially for professionals in education, journalism, health, and legal/civic spheres, religious studies scholarship can help provide the nuanced historical and cultural contexts that complicate shibboleths like “Islam” and “Buddhism” and enriches an appreciation for the life of religion in Minnesota’s communities.

 Finally, religious studies scholars can help Minnesota communities navigate conversations across religious difference, mindful of the civic implications and the gray areas of the place of religion and American public life.
-Especially when imagined in terms of partnerships with targeted communities and organizations—like those in St. Cloud, Faribault, White Earth, and Minneapolis/St. Paul, where we already have begun to established relationships—the possibilities are as rich as they are various for the shape of this public scholarship and its potential influence.
+Especially when imagined in terms of partnerships with targeted communities and organizations—like those in St. Cloud, Faribault, White Earth, and Minneapolis/St. Paul, where we already have established relationships—the possibilities are as rich as they are various for the shape of this public scholarship and its potential influence.
 The project is ongoing and we welcome those who are interested in learning more to contact us.